HTML in Visual Studio Code

-Tip: The formatter does not format the tags listed in the
+Tip: The formatter doesn't format the tags listed in the

 Tip: See the HTML section of the Emmet cheat sheet for valid abbreviations.

 If you'd like to use HTML Emmet abbreviations with other languages, you can associate one of the Emmet modes (such as

 html) with other languages with the

 emmet.includeLanguages setting.
-The setting takes a language id and associates it with the language id of an Emmet supported mode.
+The setting takes a language identifier and associates it with the language ID of an Emmet supported mode.

 We also support User Defined Snippets.